lizeth9797/HelloWorld_GoandPython/README.md

 # Hello World!

-## There are two Hello World! examples
+## Here you are two Hello World examples

 ### Go